-The Centers for Disease Control and Prevention has noted that since the mid-1970's, the prevalence of overweight and obese people has increased greatly for both children and adults.
+The U.S. Centers for Disease Control and Prevention (CDC) has noted that since the mid-1970's, the prevalence of overweight and obese people has increased greatly for both children and adults.
 Data from two NHANES surveys shows that among adults between the ages of 20-74, the prevalence of obesity increased from 15% to 30%.
 The surveys also show increases in overweight status among children and adolescents.

 The increasing rates of obesity are of concern due to their implications for the health of Americans.
 Being overweight or obese increases a person's risk of some different diseases and health conditions.
 These diseases and health conditions can include the following: